Open the Chase bank statement PDF in a new tab

 Chase bank statement release date

-A question that comes up a lot is when does a Chase statement come out and when will it be available to download.
+A common search is when does Chase bank statement come out and when will it be available to download.
 In most cases it's ready to view 1 to 2 business days after your statement period closes.

 The release date keys off your statement cycle rather than the first of the month, so it lands near the same date each month.
 If that date falls on a weekend or holiday, the statement may post the next business day.